Atamate Building Intelligence - Blog | Building behaviour

 Recommendations for promoting workplace health and wellbeing often include monitoring the indoor environment using wearable sensors.
 Our view is that a fixed sensor network is a better option as it records more parameters, does not depend on who is wearing what sensor and is less intrusive.Read More

-Kat Kelly recently showed that rented flats using variable ventilation and direct electrical heating under Atamate smart control delivered better energy efficiency than predicted for heat pump-based systems.
-We argue that the data shows that automation has been under-valued in planned reforms to the UK building...Read More
+Our Senior Data Scientist, Dr Kat Kelly recently showed that rented flats using variable ventilation and direct electrical heating under Atamate smart control delivered better energy efficiency than predicted for heat pump-based systems.
+We argue that the data shows that automation has been under-valued in planned...Read More

 In March 2020, the Chartered Institute for Building Service Engineers (CIBSE) published an update to their TM40 guidelines titled Health and Wellbeing in Building Services.
 It discusses principles that place wellbeing at the centre of building design and management.Read More

 Providing high spec flats with complete control, lowering running costs and improving comfortRead More

 Building behaviour is what we call the configuration of a building.
 This can be very useful when a building has multiple users each wanting different configurations (or behaviours).
 For example, a community hall may have different users, such as the grannies playing bridge and the energetic yoga club.